sheebans/ss-Gooru-FE/docs/player-events-flow.md

 ## When starting a new collection attempt
 This is when the user access a *new attempt* from search, profile, course map or data analytics

-* A collection start event should be sent when playing the new attempt, event if the user is not logged in
+* A collection start event should be sent when playing the new attempt
 * A resource/question start event is sent, since the player shows the first resource/question in the list by default
+* No events are sent if the user is not logged in

 ## When playing a non finished collection attempt
 This is when the user access a *previous started attempt* from search, profile, course map or data analytics